 Bowery’s performance art ruptured the “every day” through his abject and otherworldly sartorial expression and tongue in cheek distortion of the signifiers of popular culture, wealth and opulence.

 In satirizing the capitalist narratives of self-fashioning and body-image, Bowery’s performativity became, in the same vein as Piper, a dialectic between subject and object, calling to attention not only his own objectification but that of those existing in the “every day.”

 Design and performance art duo Fecal Matter follows a similar artistic approach, creating extra-terrestrial, post-gender caricatures through which they seek to “provoke” mainstream society.
-Featured in publications such as Vogue, I-D and Dazed, the performance art duo has risen to the echelons of the fashion world, captivating the industry with their bizarre and otherworldy sartorial expressions.
+Featured in publications such as Vogue, I-D and Dazed, the performance art duo has risen to the echelons of the fashion world (worn by Lady Gaga no less), captivating the industry with their bizarre and otherworldy sartorial expressions.
 If Adrian Piper’s artistic goal was catalysis, Fecal Matter are more overt in their insistence on a “provocation” of sorts.
-Where Piper produced liminal spaces full of political possibility, Fecal Matter in their dysmorphic abjection don’t so much catalyze a response as they do demand one.
+Where Piper produced liminal spaces full of political possibility, Fecal Matter in their dysmorphic abjection doesn’t so much catalyze a response as they do demand one.

 Cody is a content creator at Glossi Mag.

 He is a photography aficionado, masters candidate, fashion enthusiast, avid Ariana Grande fan and lover of all things aesthetically pleasing.